elgopher/unitron/README.md

 For strings, numbers and booleans `==` operator is used.

 For tables, all keys and values are compared deeply.
-If you want to compare if two tables points to the same address in memory please use [assert_same](#assert_same) instead.
+If you want to check if two variables reference to the same table in memory please use `assert(a==b)` instead.
 Tables could have cycles.

 For userdata, all data is compared and userdata must be of the same type, width and height.